suben-mk/Foundation-Position-Survey-/README.md

 # Setting-out Foundation
 **Calculation of Setting-out Foundation** was done by Python to help Survey Engineer to do works quickly in Setting out drawing.
-I used python to calculate a lots of coordinate (Norting&Easting) of foundation which are around 4,000 points at Pier location along the alignment project within 1 seconds.
+I used python to calculate a lots of coordinate (Northing&Easting) of foundation which are around 4,000 points at Pier location along the alignment project within 1 seconds.
 And also types of foundation are different.
 After that I imported points to Autodesk Civil 3D to check the design drawing.

 _Result of Setting-out Foundation (Examlple)_